 It's also important to consider the soundstage as a whole; if you love a wide, open sound, try a pair of open-back headphones.
 Worried about sound-leakage when you're in the company of others?
 Try a pair of closed-back cans with a secure fit to stop your tunes bothering the people around you.

-You should also think about what you'll be using your new headphones for; if you need to soundtrack your workout, you'll want to look at headphones specifically designed for running or swimming.
+You should also think about what you'll be using your new headphones for; if you need to soundtrack your workout, you'll want to look at the best headphones specifically designed for running or swimming.

-Lastly, you need to consider price.
-You don't have to break the bank when your buying a pair of headphones, as evidenced by our guide to the best cheap headphones of 2019.
+It also pays to consider price.
+You don't have to break the bank when your buying the best headphones for you, as evidenced by our guide to the best cheap headphones of 2021.

 Check out our videos below for a roundup of the best headphones available.